hypervel/hypervel.org/docs/docs/context.md

 ## Introduction

-Context is an important feature in Laravel Hyperf.
+Context is an important feature in Hypervel.
 It is used to store states within coroutines.
 Contexts in different coroutines are isolated, and when a coroutine terminates, its context will be destroyed automatically.
 You don't need to worry about memory leaks problem in context.

 If you're not familiar with the context management in coroutines, you can read [Isolating global variables with a coroutine context manager in Swoole](https://swoolelabs.com/blog/isolating-variables-with-coroutine-context) for more detailed information.